alexuvarovskyi/mlp/training/README.md

 | RtDETR    | 54.8    |

 * mAP was calculated on the COCO10k dataset, and this value is estimated on full dataset

+# Tests
+Testing out module contains in three parts:
+- Testing the code
+- Testing the model
+- Testing the dataset